djdemjhon/ruby-picturer/README.md

 </span>

-## Hello guys, I made the simpliest documentation guides for this project.
+## Simple documentation guides for this project.
 Enjoy!

 Things you need to implement: